coviu/coviu-php-sdk/README.md

 composer require coviu/Api
 ```

 If you are not using composer in your application, still run the above command, which creates a `vendor` directory.
 Then commit the vendor directory into your codebase.
 You can get `composer` from https://getcomposer.org/download/ .
+You can check Coviu's composer package at https://packagist.org/packages/coviu/coviu-sdk .

+If you'd like to get a full tarball with the vendor directory, contact support@coviu.com .

 ### Quickstart